-Mr. David L. Kennedy, Jr., a director of the Company, is Senior Vice President and General Manager -- Coca-Cola USA -- Fountain.
-During the period from 1987 to 1993, The Coca-Cola Company purchased an aggregate of 2,488,497 shares of Common Stock (31.3% of the outstanding shares of such class as of March 14, 1996) and 269,158 shares of Class B Common Stock (20.1% of the outstanding shares of such class as of March 14, 1996) from the Company.
-These transactions occurred pursuant to (i) a negotiated, direct purchase of shares from the Company, (ii) an exchange of Common Stock for all of the outstanding shares of The Coca-Cola Bottling Company of West Virginia, Inc., which were owned by The Coca-Cola Company and (iii) the exercise by The Coca-Cola Company of its preemptive right to purchase additional shares of Common Stock pursuant to the Stock Rights and Restrictions Agreement (described below) that was triggered by the Company's issuance of Common Stock to Mr. Harrison, Jr. in connection with the Company's acquisition of Whirl-i-Bird, Inc. in April 1993.
+Mr. David L. Kennedy, Jr., a director of the Company, is Executive Vice President -- Coca-Cola USA.
+During the period 1987-1997, The Coca-Cola Company and the Company have engaged in various transactions pursuant to which The Coca-Cola Company presently owns an aggregate of 2,213,007 shares of Common Stock (31.4% of the outstanding shares of such class as of March 10, 1997) and 269,158 shares of Class B Common Stock (20.4% of the outstanding shares of such class as of March 10, 1997) from the Company.
+These transactions occurred pursuant to: (i) a negotiated, direct purchase of shares from the Company; (ii) an exchange of Common Stock for all of the outstanding shares of The Coca-Cola Bottling Company of West Virginia, Inc., which were owned by The Coca-Cola Company; (iii) the exercise by The Coca-Cola Company of its preemptive right to purchase additional shares of Common Stock pursuant to the Stock Rights and Restrictions Agreement (described below) that was triggered by the Company's issuance of Common Stock to Mr. Harrison, Jr. in connection with the Company's acquisition of Whirl-i-Bird, Inc. in April 1993; and (iv) the Company's February 20, 1997 repurchase of 275,490 shares of Common Stock from The Coca-Cola Company pursuant to the Stock Rights and Restrictions Agreement, as described below.